 I hope I have conveyed, better than I ever have been able to do in your lifetime, just how much I love you.
-My true birthday wish for you, is that I never forget what you’ve taught nor the beautiful, chatty, WISE soul who taught it.
+My true birthday wish for you this year and forever after, is that I never forget what you’ve taught nor the beautiful, chatty, WISE soul who taught it.

 Happy Birthday, Dearest Ali!